KaramTNC/itu-minitwit/report/report.md

 The team fixed the issue by refactoring the way the user indexing worked, letting the database automatically assign indexes instead of doing it manually.
 We learned that it is important to have very in-depth testing, to see how well an application handles multiple requests and tasks at once.
 Stress testing can also be a good way to find failures in the system.

 ### Smoke Deploy issues
-After we had implemented docker swarm and its rolling upgrade functionality, we encountered inconsistent issues regarding the smoke deploy step in our CICD.
+After we had implemented docker swarm and its rolling upgrade functionality in commit #f15cc59, we encountered inconsistent issues regarding the smoke deploy step in our CICD.
 Occasionally a smoke deploy would hang on either docker swarm activity check, applying migrations, or rolling upgrade step.

 We had made multiple fixes but the issue would keep resurfacing later.
 It was only after inspecting the staging server that we discovered the issue lied in the limited resources the server provides.
 Maxed out CPU and RAM made any other operation besides the already running docker containers impossible.

-We managed to fix this by implementing a resource guard to free up the servers resources during a deployment but this solution unfortunately sacrifices the full uptime that we aimed to get via rolling upgrades.
+We managed to fix this by implementing a resource guard in commit 0620a6a to free up the servers resources during a deployment but this solution unfortunately sacrifices the full uptime that we aimed to get via rolling upgrades.

 Overall this entire endeavor showed us the importance of running workflows locally to validate their results instead of constantly committing code to see if it solves the problem.
 This approach should be aimed towards for the sake of maintainability and operation.